mampfes/hacs_waste_collection_schedule/doc/source/sutton_gov_uk.md

 ## How to get the source argument

-Goto [https://waste-services.sutton.gov.uk/waste](https://waste-services.sutton.gov.uk/waste) and select your location.
+Go to [https://waste-services.sutton.gov.uk/waste](https://waste-services.sutton.gov.uk/waste) and select your location.
 Your address bar should show the internal ID of your address.
 Use this ID as the source argument. (e.g. `https://waste-services.sutton.gov.uk/waste/4721996` the ID is `4721996`)